gwohlgen/digitalhumanities_dataset_and_eval/README.md

 ## Finally: For adding new dataset or models
-We tried to make the system easily extendable to evaluate new and models.
+We tried to make the system easily extendable to evaluate new models.

 * Adding models: just put them into the [models](models) folder, and add them into the `METHODS` variable in `config.py`.
 * Adding new datasets and models: add the raw dataset into [datasets](datasets), generate the `questions`.
 Add a new section to `config.py` with the settings for